FairwindsOps/insights-docs/docs/first-steps/getting-value.md

 (like resource limits and liveness probes) for each workload, it can cause serious headaches down the line.

-Check out the [workload configuration section](/first-steps/workload-configuration) to learn how to audit your workloads for best practices.
+Check out the [workload configuration](/first-steps/workload-configuration) to learn how to audit your workloads for best practices.

 ## Container Security